 Sunset Timelapse taken in Terusan Baru.

 I had the pleasure of presenting a paper at the 2nd International Conference on Bajau/Sama Diaspora & Maritime Southeast Asian Cultures addressing the language needs of the various Sinama and Bajaw languages.
-Here is the powerpoint presentation for the paper, Popularizing a Practical Sinama Orthography Based on its Unique Language Features: Download: Popularizing a Practical Sinama […]
+The paper is currently available on Research Gate: Popularizing a Practical Sinama Orthography Based on its Unique Language Features Full Paper.
+Here is […]